XiaoHeiZiKunKun/Esp32-8266-d1-nano-configurations-for-arduino-IDE/README.md

 </p>
 2. Installation guide

-&nbspI) Install Arduino IDE from https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE
+&nbsp;&nbsp;I) Install Arduino IDE from https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE

-&nbspII) For many the driver is not compatible/recognized by x86 or x64, so to start will require a installation of driver CH340x, or CP210xx to UART bridge.
+&nbsp;&nbsp;II) For many the driver is not compatible/recognized by x86 or x64, so to start will require a installation of driver CH340x, or CP210xx to UART bridge.
 The following installation files are shared in this repos.